joshbegley/nyt-latest/README.md

 **NWSL's new 'high impact' rule privileges a small pool of superstars – and they must be marketable**\
-`The league has risked losing power its new rule, which benefits European players and U.S. internationals in particular.`\
+`The league has risked losing power with its new rule, which benefits European players and U.S. internationals in particular.`\
 https://nytimes.com/athletic/6917069/2025/12/24/nwsl-rodman-rule-marketable-high-impact/

 **The Pulse: Our favorite moments, in GIFs**\